SpinBench: Perspective and Rotation as a Lens on Spatial Reasoning in VLMs: Evaluations

 \subsection{Results}

-\paragraph{Overall performance} Figure~\ref{fig:overall_heatmap} presents the overall performance of 37 VLMs across 23 grouped task variants, organized under 7 spatial reasoning categories, and reveals a clear performance gradient across spatial reasoning categories.
+\paragraph{Overall performance} Figure~\ref{fig:overall_heatmap} presents the overall performance of 43 VLMs across 23 grouped task variants, organized under 7 spatial reasoning categories, and reveals a clear performance gradient across spatial reasoning categories.
 Object relation grounding emerges as the easiest category, with many models achieving $\kappa > 0.6$, indicating reliable extraction of basic spatial relations (e.g., left/right, front/behind) from single images.
 Identity matching displays a bimodal pattern: smaller models perform near chance, while larger models reach near-perfect accuracy, suggesting an emergent scaling ability.
 Dynamic spatial reasoning, especially tasks involving rotation, shows substantial difficulty.
 Mental rotation and perspective taking generally yield the near chance overall scores, with most models performing at or below chance, underscoring the absence of robust internal representations for rotational transformations.
-Rankings of model overall accuracy averaged across tasks and model pair-wise consistency are shown in the left of Figure~\ref{fig:consistency}, The top five models for both overall accuracy and consistency are the same five models: InternVL3-38B, InternVL3.5-38B, InternVL3-14B, InternVL3.5-14B, and GPT-4.1.
-Notably, the two strongest models (InternVL3-38B and InternVL3.5-38B) also rank first and second on \textit{mental rotation} and achieve the second- and third-best performance on \textit{perspective taking}.
+Rankings of model overall accuracy averaged across tasks and model pair-wise consistency are shown on the left side of Figure~\ref{fig:consistency}.
+The top proprietary model is gpt-5, which ranks first in both overall accuracy and consistency, while the top open source model is InternVL3-38B, which ranks third in overall accuracy and second in consistency.
+Notably, the leading model in overall accuracy, gpt-5, and the second strongest model, gemini 2.5 pro, also rank first and second on \textit{mental rotation} and achieve the second and third highest performance on \textit{perspective taking}.
 This links overall success to competence on the most challenging tasks and highlights that models excelling in complex, compositional viewpoint reasoning also perform strongly on simpler diagnostic tasks.
 More detailed results, including raw accuracy and ungrouped performance, are provided in Appendix~\ref{app:more_heatmaps}, Fig.~\ref{fig:raw_acc_heatmap}, ~\ref{fig:kappa_individual_heatmap}, ~\ref{fig:raw_acc_individual_heatmap}.